firoorg/firo/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
-Either Qt 5 or Qt 4 are necessary to build the GUI.
+If you want to build Firo-Qt, make sure that the required packages for Qt development are installed.
-If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
-Pass `--with-gui=qt4` to configure to choose Qt4.
 To build without GUI pass `--without-gui`.

-To build with Qt 5 (recommended) you need the following:
+To build with Qt 5  you need the following:

-    sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler
+    sudo apt-get install qttools5-dev qttools5-dev-tools libxcb-xkb-dev bison

-Alternatively, to build with Qt 4 you need the following:

-    sudo apt-get install libqt4-dev libprotobuf-dev protobuf-compiler

-libqrencode (optional) can be installed with:

-    sudo apt-get install libqrencode-dev

 Once these are installed, they will be found by configure and a firo-qt executable will be built by default.